Chymyst/chymyst-core/docs/chymyst01.md

 When a reaction site has enough waiting molecules for several different reactions to start, the runtime engine will choose the reaction at random, giving each candidate reaction an equal chance of starting.

-The next drawing shows a possibility of different reactions starting at a reaction site.
+The next figure shows a possibility of different reactions starting at a reaction site.
 In this example, the soup contains one copy of the `counter` molecule, one copy of `incr`, and one copy of `decr`.
 The `counter` molecule could either react with the `incr` molecule or with the `decr` molecule.
 One of these reactions (shown in solid lines) have been chosen to actually start, which leaves the second reaction (shown with a dashed line) without the input molecule `counter` and, therefore, the second reaction cannot start.

 ![Reaction diagram counter + incr, counter + decr](https://chymyst.github.io/joinrun-scala/counter-multiple-reactions.svg)

-Similarly, when there are several copies of the same molecule that can be consumed as input by a reaction, the runtime engine will make a choice of which copy of the molecule to consume.
+Similarly, when there are several copies of the same molecule that can be consumed by a reaction, the runtime engine will make a choice of which copy of the molecule to consume.

-The next drawing shows the choice of input molecules among the ones present at a reaction site.
+The next figure shows the choice of input molecules among the ones present at a reaction site.
 In this example, the soup contains one copy of the `counter` molecule and four copies of the `incr` molecule.
 Each of the four `incr` molecules can react with the one `counter` molecule.
 The runtime engine will choose which molecules actually react.